-When exactly this earthquake took place is not told.
+When exactly this earthquake referred to above took place is not told.
 That it was a terrible event is shown by the fact that Zechariah refers to it two centuries later (Zec 14:5).

 The Hebrew word for Amos is amas and means ‘carry’ or ‘burden’.
 This word is also found in the name Amasiah (2Chr 17:16), which means ‘the LORD carries’.
 Amos is someone who carries a burden.
 His prophecy shows that he carries as a burden on his heart the people to whom he addresses.
-This is also understandable when we consider that the message must come to God’s people that they must seek the LORD to live (Amos 5:1,6).
-If such a message has become necessary, how deplorable it must be with that people.
-Then they must be far away from Him and dead.
+This is also understandable when we consider that the message must come to God’s people, that they must seek the LORD to live (Amos 5:1,6).
+If such a message has become necessary, how deplorable it must be with that people and how far away from Him and dead they are.